Pryx/swa-semestral-project/review-microservice/README.md

-# Auth microservice
+# Review microservice

 Everything is set up to run via docker-compose :)

 ## Configuration
 You can use either config.toml or environment variables.
-Environment variables need to have prefix `AUTH_MICRO_`.
+Environment variables need to have prefix `REVIEW_MICRO_`.

 Supported variables:

-* port = port where the service should listen (e.g. `8512`)
+* port = port where the service should listen (e.g. `8888`)
-* database_url - URL of PostgreSQL database to connect to (e.g. `postgresql://authmicro@localhost:5432/authmicro`)
+* database_url - URL of PostgreSQL database to connect to (e.g. `postgresql://reviewmicro@localhost:5432/reviewmicro`)

 ## Used ports

-* 6512 & 9512 - Grafana
+* 6888 & 9888 - Grafana
-* 3512 - Prometheus (more efficient replacement for ElasticSearch)
+* 3888 - Prometheus (more efficient replacement for ElasticSearch)
-* 5512 - PostgreSQL
+* 5888 - PostgreSQL
-* 7512 - Redoc API documentation
+* 7888 - Redoc API documentation
-* 8512 - Auth server
+* 8888 - Auth server

 ## Architecture